disulfidebond/ctakes_processing/README.md

 ### Docker Image

-**IMPORTANT:** The underlying OS (Centos7) in the docker image [is official EOL](https://www.centos.org/centos-linux-eol/).
+**IMPORTANT:** The underlying OS (Centos7) in the docker image [is officially EOL](https://www.centos.org/centos-linux-eol/).
 This OS version has known and unpatched security vulnerabilities, so it is extremely important to run the docker container in a controlled development environment.

 First, download the Docker image from Dockerhub.